IBMStreams/samples/QuickStart/EventDetection/README.md

 The project contains both a Bluemix application and a Streams application.

 #### Bluemix Application
-The the Bluemix application is written in Node.js using the SDK for Node.js runtime in Bluemix.
+The Bluemix application is written in Node.js using the SDK for Node.js runtime in Bluemix.
 It uses the Streaming Analytics REST API to submit an analytic application to Streams and displays results on a web page.

 #### Streams Application
 The Streams application performs event detection against a feed of weather data and sends its results to the Node.js application.
-A pre-compiled copy of the Streams application is provided in the root folder of this project as 'EventDetection.sab'.
-The source code for the Streams application is contained in the 'spl' folder.
+A pre-compiled copy of the Streams application is provided in the root folder of this project as `EventDetection.sab`.
+The source code for the Streams application is contained in the `spl` folder.

 #### Getting ready to run the sample